-Academica Dade, LLC, an educational service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting, and virtual education services.
-The agreement calls for a fee on a per student basis.
+Academica Dade, LLC, an education service and support provider, offers and administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
+The agreement calls for a fee on per student basis.

 The agreement is with Mater Academy, Inc. through June 30, 2028, and unless terminated by the board will have the option to renew for an additional five-year period.
-During the year ended June 30, 2024, the School incurred \$168,150 in fees related to this agreement.
+During the year ended June 30, 2024, the School incurred \$456,950 in fees.

-Note 6 - Transactions with other divisions of Mater Academy, Inc.
+Note 6 - Transactions With Other Divisions of Mater Academy, Inc.

-During the year ended June 30, 2024, the School's facility was shared with Mater Academy Bay and Mater Academy Bay Middle School (charter schools under Mater Academy, Inc.).
+During the year ended June 30, 2024, the School's facility was shared with Mater Academy Bay Middle and Mater Academy Bay High School (charter schools under Mater Academy, Inc.).
 Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment, usage of facilities, and staff to these schools.
 The School's lunch program is shared with both of those schools.
 Revenues and expenses related to such program have been allocated based on FTE equivalent for purposes of presentation in the financial statements.